wzulfikar/lifelog/programming/sublimetext-in-gifs.md

   ![](/gifs/wrapping-selection-in-tag-using-sublime.gif)

-> in case you are curious about how I made the gifs, see:
+btw, check this out in case you are curious about how I made the gifs: www.cockos.com/licecap/